 Want an abundance of sleep coaching resources?
-Consider joining our Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
-It actually costs less to join than buying products separately!
-As a member, you’ll also enjoy a weekly chat with an expert sleep consultant.
+Consider joining our VIP Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
+It costs less to join than buying products separately!
+As a VIP member, you’ll also enjoy a weekly chat with an expert sleep consultant.
 And the best part – members receive 20% off all sleep consultation services!

 For those persistent nighttime struggles, check out The 3 Step System to Help Your Baby Sleep.
 Using the same unique approach and practical tools for success, this e-book helps you and your baby sleep through the night.

 If you’re looking for ways to get your baby or toddler into a healthy sleeping routine during the day, I encourage you to explore Mastering Naps and Schedules, a comprehensive guide to napping routines, nap transitions, and all the other important “how-tos” of good baby sleep.
 With over 45 sample sleep schedules and planning worksheets, Mastering Naps and Schedules is a hands-on tool ideal for any parenting style.